DistributedCollective/sovryn-dapp/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within DApp, please submit your bug report to [Immunefi](https://immunefi.com/bounty/sovryn/) (there are bounty rewards).
+If you discover a security vulnerability within the dapp code in `apps/frontend`, please submit your bug report to [Immunefi](https://immunefi.com/bounty/sovryn/) (there are bounty rewards).
 All security vulnerabilities will be promptly addressed.

 ## Code of Conduct